lara-openai/databricks-supply-chain/README.md

 1. **`01_Introduction_And_Setup.py`**:
 - Project overview and data setup.
 - Make sure to run it first and to then run each notebook sequentially.
+- Set your OpenAI API key as a Databricks secret
 2. **`02_Fine_Grained_Demand_Forecasting.py`**:
 - Time series forecasting generating one-week-ahead SKU demand for every wholesaler and distribution center with a Holt-Winters seasonal model.
 - The output is a table `product_demand_forecasted` with aggregate forecasts at the distribution center level